yangtsecxf/cxf-log/README.md

 # cxf-log
-Easy the log work, only one single header: log.h
+Only one single header: log.h

+The easier, the better!